microsoft/ProjectOxford-ClientSDK/Face/Windows/README.md

 The client library
 ==================

-The Face API client library is a thin C\# client wrapper for Project Oxford Face REST APIs.
+The Face API client library is a thin C\# client wrapper for Microsoft Cognitive Services (formerly Project Oxford) Face REST APIs.

 The easiest way to use this client library is to get microsoft.projectoxford.face package from [nuget](<http://nuget.org>).